 10. Take Note of Plurals

-Take for an example the phrase ‘the effects on climate and environment’
+Take for example the phrase ‘the effects on climate and environment’

 The response will likely require more than one effect for both society and the environment.

-These are the “Top 10 Exams Tips for Students to get Success in Exams”.
-I hope I cover all the important points where students have to notice in the exam.
-If you still have any query you can ask in given below the comment section.
+We hope that these “Top 10 Exams Tips for Students to get Success in Exams” will really help to students in the exams.
+We hope that we have covered all the important points that students should pay attention in the exams.
+If you still have any questions you can ask them in given below the comment section.

 – Also, check the List of Government Exams After Graduation in 2021